brieweb/saclug.org/content/pages/bylaws.md

 ### Section 4: Impeachment - removing an officer

-If a motion for impeachment is made by an elected officer, and seconded by another elected officer, a special vote available to all NBLUG members may proceed.
-An announcement of the special vote for all members shall be made on all NBLUG mailing lists, posted on the main page of the website, and announced at the next general meeting.
+If a motion for impeachment is made by an elected officer, and seconded by another elected officer, a special vote available to all SacLUG members may proceed.
+An announcement of the special vote for all members shall be made on all SacLUG mailing lists, posted on the main page of the website, and announced at the next general meeting.
 The first day of voting shall be the next immediate general meeting.
 Voting period for such a special vote shall be two weeks (14 days.)
 If a majority of